asok/projectile-rails/README.md

-projectile-rails-console               | Run `rails console` command in `inf-ruby` buffer. projectile-rails-rake                  | Select a rake task to run using `projectile-completion-system`. projectile-rails-generate              | Run `rails generate` command. projectile-rails-ff-at-point           | Go to a file at point.
+projectile-rails-console               | Run `rails console` command in `inf-ruby` buffer. projectile-rails-rake                  | Select a rake task to run using `projectile-completion-system`. projectile-rails-generate              | Run `rails generate` command. projectile-rails-goto-file-at-point    | Go to a file at point.
 Depending on the context that might be a constant, template or partial, or a gem.

 ## Contribution